jmontleon/galera-vessel/README.md

 * docker run -e TASK=deploy-cluster -e CLUSTER_SIZE=3 -v /var/run/docker.sock:/var/run/docker.sock --privileged id

 ## TODO:
-* Fix the my.cnf configuration for each of the boostrap and cluster hosts
+* Fix the my.cnf configuration for each boostrap
 * Do the existing boostrap build work in the deploy-cluster playbook
 * deploy the boostrap container
 * wait for it to finish